exonum/pwbox/README.md

 [license-image]: https://img.shields.io/github/license/exonum/pwbox.svg?style=flat-square
 [license-url]: https://opensource.org/licenses/Apache-2.0

-pwbox is just like NaCl/libsodium's built-in `secretbox`, only it implements encryption based on passwords rather on secret keys.
+**pwbox** is a JS library for password-based encryption.
+It is similar to NaCl/libsodium's built-in `secretbox`, only it implements encryption based on passwords rather on secret keys.

 Behind the scenes, pwbox uses crypto-primitves from NaCl/libsodium: